 Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 ProtoCAM specializes in medical prototyping and medical 3D printing/additive manufacturing.
 Past ProtoCAM projects have included medical device prototypes, medical models, and physical prototypes of anatomical parts for medical applications.
 The use of 3D printing and additive manufacturing technologies in medical applications is relatively new and innovative, and allows medical device designers to generate a physical, tangible medical prototype to work with.
+UPDATE: ProtoCAM is in the process of creating custom medical masks through a collaboration with St. Luke’s University Health Network to help combat the spread of COVID-19.
+Click here for more info.

 Medical rapid prototyping has been used for: